dr-armani/smart-constitution/README.md

 > 3.2.
 Exercise control over the armed forces, law enforcement, and judiciary during the transition period;
 > 3.3.
 Prepare multiple constitution drafts within 10 weeks of formation, enabling each Member to submit one constitution draft;
 > 3.4.
 Hold a national referendum to ratify a new constitution after the 10-week period;
 > 3.5.
-Enable every citizen born in 2006 or eariler to vote for any of the submitted constitution drafts in the referendum;
+Enable every citizen born in 2006 or earlier to vote for any of the submitted constitution drafts in the referendum;
 > 3.6.
 Recruit enough registrars to register every eligible citizen (who wants to vote) by two independent registrars;
 > 3.7.
 Hold the referendum using approval voting, allowing each citizen to vote for multiple constitution drafts;
 > 3.8.
 Hold national elections to establish a new government in accordance with the ratified constitution within four weeks of the referendum; and